Mother Riley Meets the Vampire: Production

-On the suggestion of producer Richard Gordon, Bela Lugosi had travelled to the UK to appear in a stage play of Dracula, which failed.
-He needed money to return to the US.
-Gordon persuaded fellow producer George Minter to use Lugosi in a film in London.
-Arthur Lucan had starred in a sequence of Old Mother Riley films.
+At the suggestion of film producer Richard Gordon, Bela Lugosi had traveled to England to appear in a stage play of Dracula.
+The engagement came to an abrupt halt, when a promoter absconded with the box office receipts and abandoned the cast and crew.
+Lugosi, stranded, needed money to return to America.
+Gordon persuaded fellow producer George Minter to use Lugosi in one of his productions.
 It was felt that Lugosi's presence in the cast might give the new film a chance of success outside Britain.

 Lugosi was paid $5,000 for his role.
-The plot was taken from Abbott and Costello Meet Frankenstein.

-Gordon says that although John Gilling was credited as producer, George Minter was the real producer.
-Filming took four weeks.
+The plot was inspired by Abbott and Costello Meet Frankenstein: Lugosi needs a simpleton in order to carry out his evil plans.
+The film made clear that Lugosi's character was not a real vampire so that it would get a U certificate, allowing general audiences -- including children, who were Old Mother Riley's biggest audience -- to see it.
+Arthur Lucan's double Roy Rolland stood in for him in the film's more physical stunts.

 Richard Gordon recalled that there were plans to shoot additional scenes with Lugosi and without Arthur Lucan for the American market, but the idea was never put into motion.

-Gordon also stated that the film emphasised that Lugosi's character was not a real vampire so that it would get a U certificate allowing children, who were Old Mother Riley's biggest audience, to see it.

-Lucan's understudy Roy Rolland stood in for him in the more physical stunts in the film.